I-Man-H/PP1/Week 5/Week 5.md

 # Week 5: Mapping The Ecosystem

+## Quote of the Day
+**“Don’t ever let somebody tell you you can’t do something, not even me.
+Alright?
+You dream, you gotta protect it.
+People can’t do something themselves, they wanna tell you you can’t do it.
+If you want something, go get it.
+Period.”**
+The Pursuit of Happyness

 ## Key Resources
   * Reed, Mark S., et al. (2009).
 Who's in and why?
 A typology of stakeholder analysis methods for natural resource management.
 Journal of environmental management 90.5: 1933-1949. \[[Link](https://www.sciencedirect.com/science/article/pii/S0301479709000024)\]